Textualize/textual/docs/widgets/selection_list.md

 Most of the time, when using the `SelectionList`, you will want to know when the collection of selected items has changed, this is ideally done using the [`SelectedChanged`][textual.widgets.SelectionList.SelectedChanged] message.
-Here is an example of using that message to update a [`Pretty`][textual.widgets.Pretty] with the collection of selected values:
+Here is an example of using that message to update a `Pretty` with the collection of selected values:

 === "Output"